animal welfare <-- back to

 to take one step towards wildlife.
 He was strongly

-scolded -- apparently strongly enough -- as there were
+scolded -- apparently strongly enough -- as there

-no further tragedies.
+were no further tragedies.

-Hunting creates devastating unending emotional suffering.
+Hunting creates devastating emotional suffering.

-Without hunting, wildlife populations do in fact eventually
+Without hunting, wildlife populations eventually self-

-self-regulate.
-With planning, our farms would survive; and
+environment.
+With planning, our farms would survive;

 The DNR plants crops solely for the purpose of spurring